Skip to main content

 Joseph and Potiphar’s Wife: Resisting The Temptation and Pull of Sensual Reality

 Genesis 39:7-12 describes a defining moment in Joseph’s story: the persistent seduction attempts by Potiphar’s wife and Joseph’s firm refusal.
 Neville Goddard’s Law of Assumption provides a transformative way to understand this scene—not as a moral test but as a spiritual allegory about holding to an assumed state of being amidst temptation.
 The Scene: Potiphar’s Wife Tempts Joseph Egypt is repeatedly used in the Bible to represent slavery, limitation, and the subconscious bondage of the mind.
 So, Potiphar’s Egyptian wife represents the bondage of the outer senses and the temptations that keep the individual “in slavery” to limited thinking and external appearances.
 Potiphar’s wife repeatedly tries to lure Joseph into sin — that is, away from his wonderful vision.
 She uses her position and allure to break his integrity.
-Yet Joseph refuses, saying: “How then can I do this great wickedness, and sin against God?”
-Joseph’s refusal is not just about moral uprightness but about who h...
+Yet Joseph refuses, saying: “How then can I do this great wickedness, and sin against God ?”
+Joseph’s refusal is not just about moral uprightness but about...

 The Hatred of the Brothers: Imagining Against the Current